Listen to the interview with A.J. Juliani (transcript):

 So to help you out, I invited my friend A.J.
 Juliani to answer the 10 most frequently asked questions about Genius Hour.
 A.J. is the Director of Technology and Innovation for Centennial School District in Bucks County, Pennsylvania.
 He did his first Genius Hour project back when he was an 11th grade English teacher, and since then has supported many other teachers as they implement Genius Hour in their own classrooms.

-Now A.J. has created a full online course, the Genius Hour Master Course, where he walks teachers step-by-step through the implementation process.
+Now A.J. has created a full online course, the Genius Hour Master Course*, where he walks teachers step-by-step through the implementation process.
 (Learn more about the course at the end of this post!)
 The teachers who are already enrolled are seeing incredible results with their students, so I wanted to share some of A.J.’s wisdom with you and maybe get you one step closer to trying Genius Hour in your own classroom.
 To learn more about the course, scroll to the bottom of this post.
 In the meantime, there’s plenty here to keep you busy!

 1. What is Genius Hour?
 Is it different from 20 percent time?